 Should we expect to see more rate increases in 2023?

-Yes, the USPS will likely increase its postage rates once more in the summer of the current year, 2023.
+Yes, the USPS will likely increase its postage stamp price in January 2024 as well.
 This happened in the past as well.

 When does a letter usually require additional postage?